 When it comes to dancing, you know one thing for sure – you want to dance the Salsa.
-What you’re not sure about is, what style of Salsa should you learn?
-This guide to Salsa dancing styles will help you choose the one that’s best for you.
+What you’re not sure about is what style of Salsa you should learn.
+This guide to Salsa dancing styles will help you decide.

 The best Salsa dancing style for you depends on where you’ll be dancing.

-Here’s a brief description of the most popular Salsa dancing styles.
+Here’s a description of the most popular Salsa dancing styles.

 Salsa Rueda – Cubana

 - Salsa Rueda originated in Cuba and is similar to square dancing.

 - The Cuban Salsa style is circular with partners traveling around each other.

 - Dancing in the round and switching partners are the main components of Rueda.